gregcox7/MemModelExplorations/docs/01-sdt.md

 1. *Separability*: It is often possible to "swap out" one piece of a model for another, where the two pieces appear to perform the same basic function.
 2. *Integrality*: The behavior of the model arises from all of its components and how they are put together; even if one piece seems functionally equivalent to another, they may lead to very different behavior from the model.

-## Follow the blazes to your own strength model
+## On trail: Building your own strength model

 There are three basic ingredients to a strength model of recognition, instantiated in the following chunk of R code: